jagsys/Canvas-Setup-MacOs/README.md

 2. Press [y] to copy all the yml files from ./docker-compose/config to ./config
 3. Be patience...
 4. Write _DROP_ when asked what to do with the current database
-5. Add your email and password for the canvas admin account
+5. Type your email and password for the canvas admin account
-6. Add an organization's name for canvas
+6. Type an organization's name for canvas
 7. Choose [1] for the collection of usage data
 8. Verify at the end of the script execution, the message "*\o/ Success!*"